Skip to main content

 ) ENGINE = MergeTree() ORDER BY id;

-To create the table above on our local database, we can run the following command:
+To create this in our local database, run the following command:

 docker exec -it atlas-demo clickhouse-client --query 'CREATE TABLE demo.users (id UInt64, name String NOT NULL, PRIMARY KEY (id)) ENGINE = MergeTree() ORDER BY id'

-The atlas schema inspect command supports reading the database description provided by a URL and outputting it in different formats, including Atlas DDL (default), SQL, and JSON.
-In this guide, we will demonstrate the flow using both the Atlas DDL and SQL formats, as the JSON format is often used for processing the output using jq.
+The atlas schema inspect command takes a a URL and outputs its schema definition.
+In this guide, we will demonstrate this flow using both the Atlas DDL (default) and SQL formats for the output.

 To inspect our locally-running ClickHouse instance, use the -u flag and write the output to a file named schema.hcl: